The Theosophical Path of Meditation

 Meditation Techniques

-and decided that meditation is a gateway to this peace, then the specific technique we use is not really so important.
+When we have committed ourselves to finding peace within ourselves, and decided that meditation is a gateway to this peace, then the specific technique we use is not really so important.
 Some methods suggest reading a passage from the scriptures or chanting mantrams, all of which quiet the mind.
 Zen and other Buddhist forms of meditation such as Satipatthana stress walking while concentrating on the breath.
 Rhythmic breathing is certainly important.

 Whatever the method, there are certain basic requirements.
 The first is to relax and become aware that you can experience a sense of stillness within yourself.
 Therefore it is helpful to breathe in and out deeply several times and relax your shoulders, and then focus in the region of the heart chakra.
 I always recommend that beginners practice only for a very short time—three to five minutes.
 The length of time one meditates is not important, so long as the experience is real.
 People often try to do too much too soon, and therefore become discouraged.
 Finding that they are unable to still the mind for more than a few minutes at a time, they go on because they think they are obliged to, and so become bored and restless.